Cparrish72/Insurance_Project/README.md

-This project outputs an estimated cost of insurance based on varibles input.
-This is not financial advise nor does the value presented accuratley display what insurance will cost you.
+This project provides an estimated insurance cost based on the input variables.
+This is not financial advice, and the presented value may not accurately reflect the actual cost of insurance.